 Number of pages: 160 pages

 Buddist nun Pema Chödrön offers her Buddhist teachings in this book.
 Chödrön discusses effective ways to use painful emotions to cultivate wisdom, compassion, and courage.
 Also why being able to communicate with others is vital in order to overcome pain and anxiety.
 Pema shares some practical ways to cope with chaotic situations in our lives.
+When Things Fall Apart is one of best books on self love and healing.

 “To be fully alive, fully human, and completely awake is to be continually thrown out of the nest.
 To live fully is to be always in no-man’s-land, to experience each moment as completely new and fresh.
 To live is to be willing to die over and over again. ”- Pema Chödrön